AaronGearheart/memrise-hack/README.md

 ![main.js in action](assets/mainjsdemo.png)
 > If you recieve an error when you hit the space bar, go to the [troubleshooting](#troubleshooting) section.
 5. Enjoy 🎉
+> Remember don't use this to cheat.
+You can use it to learn JS by example as it has fairly good comments.

 # Troubleshooting
 **If you get an error when using load.js you may be on the wrong webpage or the structure of the page may have changed patching this method.
 Terribly sorry but there isn't much I can do about this but if you make a Github issue I will try to patch this or another user may make a pull request to fix it.** <hr>